List of Hajime no Ippo characters: Otowa Gym

 Known by the nickname "The Prodigy" he was a prodigy outboxer with incredibly fast punches, he is known for his "Shotgun", a barrage of fast punches intended to down his opponent quickly and decisively.
 Although he was a former Inter-High Champ, he lost to Ippo in the last second of the first round of the East Japan Rookie King Tournament.
 He later moves down to the Junior Featherweight Division where he lost to Kenta Kobashi for the JBC Jr. Featherweight Championship belt.
 Hayami's character is based on retired world champion Sugar Ray Leonard for his "Shotgun".
 After his loss to Kenta Kobashi for the Junior Featherweight championship, he retires from boxing due to his weak chin, seriously damaged in the fight with a one-two combination from Kobashi.
-He's an incredibly handsome fellow, very popular outside of boxing as a model and teenage idol, and has a legion of female followers who always cheer for him whether he wins or loses.
+He is an incredibly handsome fellow, very popular outside of boxing as a model and teenage idol, and has a legion of female followers who always cheer for him whether he wins or loses.